kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

  }
 ```

-In practice, the class resource information will be directly used in the CRI
+In practice, the QoS-class resource information will be directly used in the CRI
 ContainerConfig (e.g.  CreateContainerRequest message).
 At this point, without
 resource discovery or access control kubelet does not do any validity checking
 of the values.
 Invalid class assignments will cause an error in the container